robertCodedIt/html-javascript-events_b-cw/README.md

 NOTE: Use Arrow function syntax when adding event listeners!

+PRO TIP: A string is nothing more than an array of characters

 ### Exercise 1:
 Create a page with a blank label and a text area.
 When someone types into the text area, change the label to show what the person has typed.